-MB deliverables to help fulfill application test requirements, or jobs-to-be-done, consist of software for multi-test-head, synchronized MIMO closed-loop control and data acquisition; rotary servo motors for attachment to a steering spline or wheel; electrodynamic shakers; long-stroke linear motor actuators; pneumatic actuators; column stands for mounting steering column; gear fixture for mounting the gear; instrumentation (force, torque, displacement, rotary position, acoustic, acceleration); fixtures for mounting gears and columns; brackets, clamps, and fixtures for holding test items; jounce/rebound fixtures and tilt positioners for aligning input forces with tie rods at angles; software and associated data acquisition hardware up to 16 channels for recording, analysis and evaluation of in-lab steering noises and accelerations, road load data acquisition, and general Sound & Vibration analysis; and engineering services to accelerate test effectiveness.
+MB Dynamics delivers steering test equipment to help fulfill a myriad of application test requirements, or jobs-to-be-done.
+The steering test equipment consists of software for multi-test-head, synchronized MIMO closed-loop control and data acquisition; rotary servo motors for attachment to a steering spline or wheel; electrodynamic shaker systems; long-stroke linear motor actuators; pneumatic actuators; column stands for mounting steering column; gear fixture for mounting the gear; instrumentation (force, torque, displacement, rotary position, acoustic, acceleration); fixtures for mounting gears and columns; brackets, clamps, and fixtures for holding test items; jounce/rebound fixtures and tilt positioners for aligning input forces with tie rods at angles; software and associated data acquisition hardware up to 16 channels for recording, analysis and evaluation of in-lab steering noises and accelerations, road load data acquisition, and general Sound & Vibration analysis; and engineering services to accelerate test effectiveness.

 STEERING MODULE TEST SIMULATOR